Recipe By Chef John McConnell

 1/4 tsp black pepper, milled finely

-1 pound Brussels sprouts, cleaned and cut in half
+1 pound brussels sprouts, cleaned and cut in half

 2 Tbsp.
 Clif Family Extra Virgin Olive Oil